robconery/blog/_posts/2012-03-22-alt-tekpub-working-more-with-the-hypermedia-style-api.md

 In addition, I need to send down client information as well.
 If some type of token is passed in I can look the client up and populate the Customer stuff - I'm going to punt on that right now as it's really involved, I just want to take small steps for now.

 Let's switch over to the client now - see if what I'm musing makes sense.
-I'll be using basic Javascript/CoffeeScript at this point - you'll see both as [I haven't really made up my mind](http://wekeroad.com/2012/03/21/coffeescript-or-straight-up-js-i-suck-either-way/) as to which I'm going to use.
+I'll be using basic JavaScript/CoffeeScript at this point - you'll see both as [I haven't really made up my mind](http://wekeroad.com/2012/03/21/coffeescript-or-straight-up-js-i-suck-either-way/) as to which I'm going to use.

 ## The Client
-I'm going to build the client bits out in CoffeeScript as I don't know Objective-C and I think I can approximate a decent Client/Server situation using Javascript.
+I'm going to build the client bits out in CoffeeScript as I don't know Objective-C and I think I can approximate a decent Client/Server situation using JavaScript.

 The first thing I need to do is make sure the API is exposed.
 I've already created an [API route and wrapper](/2012/03/18/alt-tekpub-consuming-the-api/) (which I'll refactor later) - and if I go to localhost:3000/api I get a lovely splash of JSON: